marcosschroh/dataclasses-avroschema/docs/factories_and_fixtures.md

-With `dataclasses-avroschema` you can generate `fake` instances when you want to perform fast testing or maybe you want to do `e2e` tests in your data streaming pipelines.
-Fake instances can be genrated calling the `fake` method.
+[Dataclasses Avro Schema](https://github.com/marcosschroh/dataclasses-avroschema) also includes a `factory` feature, so you can generate `fast` python instances and use them, for example, to test your data streaming pipelines.
+Instances can be genrated using the `fake` method.

 ```python
 import typing